xlam/autovirt/README.md

 $ autovirt salary
 ```

 Raise salary at units on which labor union is requiring raise.
-For this to work there must be mail message from labor union in the game mail inbox:
 ```
 $ autovirt employee
 ```